 One thing to look out for is if your horse is rolling around or pawing the ground when it is lying down.
-This is a sign that the horse may have colic, and you should consult your vet immediately as this condition can sometimes be fatal.
+This is a sign that the horse may have colic, and you should consult your vet immediately as this condition can often be fatal.
 Colic is a condition that occurs in the horse’s intestines that can be caused by it eating too much grain.
 There are also other causes such as a parasitic infection, lack of water or tainted food.
 It is important to try and get the horse walking if this is the case as this can relieve pressure on the intestines.

-If a horse is lying down for excessive periods of time, it can also be a sign of musculoskeletal problems, particularly if the horse is struggling to get up off the ground or stand.
-This is generally not when only one single limb is affected but is usually when a condition impacts more than one limb, such as equine arthritis, laminitis or navicular.
-Look for lameness if this is the case and call your vet immediately.
+If a horse is lying down for excessive periods of time, it can also be a sign of musculoskeletal problems, often indicated when the horse is struggling to get up off the ground or stand.
+This is generally not when only one single limb is affected but is usually when a condition impacts more than one limb, such as arthritis, laminitis or other specific joint conditions or injuries.